 Private health insurance

-While Italy’s National Health Service (SSN) offers universal healthcare coverage for residents, some people opt for private health insurance to access additional services and shorter waiting times.
+While Italy’s National Health Service offers universal healthcare coverage for residents, some people opt for private health insurance to access additional services and shorter waiting times.

 Private health insurance also grants access to private hospital care and clinics, which aren’t available to those using the national health service.
+Other benefits of having Italian private health insurance include the freedom to choose your doctors, specialists, and medical facilities that best suit your needs, as well as access to doctors that speak your language.

 The health systems in Italy can be divided into the following categories: